earthfast/node-operator-tooling/content-node/README.md

 ### Content Node

+Content nodes can be run almost anywhere that supports docker containers.
+As long as you can run docker on it and get a URL with SSL, it will function perfectly fine as a content node.
+For full specs and documentation see [here](https://docs.armadanetwork.com/armada-network-docs/node-operators/content-node-setup).

-There's two different ways to run Content Nodes: Ubuntu VM and Akash Network.
+There's two examples in this repo for different ways to run Content Nodes: Ubuntu VM and Akash Network.

 ##### Ubuntu VMs
 Ubuntu VMs can be used to run your own node from scratch.
 For example if you're a node operator or trying to run your own hardware.
 This can be run on any on-prem or self hosted system as well as the major cloud hosting services like AWS, GCP, Azure etc.